APIBrickwork/AWSLambda-gRPC-API/chef-repo/README.md

 What you have to do manually:

  * Edit the HOME/.aws/credentials file and fill in the "aws_secret_access_key" (see GoogleDrive)
- * Copy the private key "Admin-chefIO-knife.pem" into the folder HOME/.aws/credentials
+ * Copy the private key "Admin-chefIO-knife.pem" into the folder $HOME/.ssh/

 ### Important Commands

 #### Creating a new EC2 instance

-`knife ec2 server create -I <image-name>`
+`knife ec2 server create -I <image-name> `

 Exemplary images: